Tubaria furfuracea

+Tubaria furfuracea, commonly known as the scurfy twiglet, totally tedious tubaria, or fringed tubaria, is a common species of agaric fungus in the family Tubariaceae.

+Taxonomy

-Tubaria furfuracea, commonly known as the scurfy twiglet, is a common species of agaric fungus in the family Tubariaceae.
-It was first described by Christiaan Hendrik Persoon in 1801 as a species of Agaricus.
-French mycologist Claude-Casimir Gillet transferred it to the genus Tubaria in 1876.
+It was first described by Christiaan Hendrik Persoon in 1801, as a species of Agaricus.
+French mycologist Claude-Casimir Gillet transferred it to the genus, Tubaria in 1876.

 Description

 The mushroom cap is 1–4 cm wide, orange-brown, convex to flat and depressed, with small marginal patches of veil which disappear with age or rain; its odor is mild.
 The gills are brown and adnate to slightly decurrent.
-The stalk is 1–5 cm tall and 2–4 mm wide.
+The stalk is 1–6 cm tall and 2–4 mm wide.
 The spores are pale reddish-brown, elliptical, and smooth.
+The spore print is brown.